kevdogg/SSH-Certificates/README.md

 ## **Create CA (Certificate Authority) Public and Private Key**

  My SSH Certificate Authority is usually located on one device.
-It is responsible for signing SSH Client Public Keys and SSH Daemon's Host Keys.
-I usually copy the public keys of the each named computer and put it in its respective clients/hosts directory under the hostname of the device.
+It is responsible for signing SSH Client Public Keys and SSH Daemons' Public Host Keys.
+I usually copy the public keys of the each named computers and put it in its respective clients/hosts directory under the hostname of the device.
 The public keys are signed by the SSH CA Authority's Private Key creating SSH Client/Server Certificates.

-Usually I place the SSH CA authority private and public keys within /etc/ssl/ssh folder.
+On the SSH CA authority host, private and public keys are located  within the /etc/ssl/ssh folder.

 My directory structure is as follows:
 ```bash